Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 This is quite complicated and requires planning – and time.
 Trains to the region usually leave from the Gare Saint-Lazare in Paris to either Caen or Bayeux.
 You’ll find schedules and prices here.

-From either city, you can catch a local bus to some of the sights.
+From either city, you can sometimes catch a local bus to some of the sights.

-There are probably others, and you should contact the tourist office (once you click through, scroll down to the bottom of the page for all the tourist office contacts) of the destination you want to visit for more detailed information.
+Because buses are scarce, check with the tourist office of the destination you want to visit for more detailed information.
 Every one I’ve called so far speaks English.
+Be especially vigilant around school holidays, when schedules often change.

 Having a tour guide can be a great help in explaining the battle of Normandy and the events of D-Day.